 - 1.8 The Wells-next-the-Sea Neighbourhood Plan is there to ensure that development takes place in an appropriate way for the parish.
 It has been positively prepared, with the purpose of supporting and managing Wells-next-the-Sea's growth, not preventing it.
 In practice, higher level planning documents such as the emerging North Norfolk Local Plan cannot feasibly deal with all of the issues particular to every Parish and village across the entire district.
 The Local Plan sets a strategic context to assist the Neighbourhood Plan to provide additional details which reflect specific local circumstances and conditions. - 1.9 The Neighbourhood Plan provides clarity on what will be expected from development proposals in the parish.
-A Neighbourhood Plan is a significant document and will carry legal weight so that developers have to take note when considering future developments in the parish. - 1.10 The Neighbourhood Plan Area covers the entire Parish of Wells-next-the-Sea and was formally designated by North Norfolk District Council on 11th February 2019.

-Figure 2: Wells-next-the-Sea Neighbourhood Plan area.
+A Neighbourhood Plan is a significant document and will carry legal weight so that developers have to take note when considering future developments in the parish. - 1.10 The Neighbourhood Plan Area covers the entire Parish of Wells-next-the-Sea and was formally designated by North Norfolk District Council on 11th February 2019. - 1.11 This is the first draft version of the Wells-next-the-Sea Neighbourhood Plan, prepared for 'pre-submission consultation'.
+For the 8-week period between 15th July to 9th September 2022, local residents, businesses, and statutory agencies will have the opportunity to comment on the draft Plan.
+All comments will be collated and considered.
+The Plan will then be amended (where appropriate) for submission to North Norfolk District Council in Autumn 2022.